The names “Satan” and “Devil”

 Continue reading

-Satan as the serpent
+Satan as the dragon – conclusion

 The following excerpt is taken from What Every Christian Should Know About Satan.
 Order your copy in print, Kindle, or Audible versions here.